prebid/prebid-server/README.md

 ## Hosting Prebid Server
 > [!NOTE]
-> Please consider [registering your Prebid Server](https://docs.prebid.org/prebid-server/hosting/pbs-hosting.html#optional-registration) to get on the mailing list for updates, etc.
+> Please consider [registering your Prebid Server host](https://docs.prebid.org/prebid-server/hosting/pbs-hosting.html#optional-registration) to join the mailing list for updates and feedback.

-### Official Docker Image
-The quickest way to host Prebid Server is to deploy our [official Docker Image](https://hub.docker.com/r/prebid/prebid-server).
-Configuration values may be set in the launched pod by [defining environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-interdependent-environment-variables/) or [using a config map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#configure-all-key-value-pairs-in-a-configmap-as-container-environment-variables).
-Alternatively, you can use [ConfigMaps](https://kubernetes.io/docs/tasks/inject-data-application/define-interdependent-environment-variables/) to map a pbs.yaml in a volumme. we recommend to put pbs.yaml in `/etc/config`.
+The quickest way to host Prebid Server is to deploy our [official Docker image](https://hub.docker.com/r/prebid/prebid-server).
+If you're hosting the container within Kubernetes, you can configure Prebid Server with environment variables [using a pod file](https://kubernetes.io/docs/tasks/inject-data-application/define-interdependent-environment-variables/) or [using a config map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#configure-all-key-value-pairs-in-a-configmap-as-container-environment-variables).
+Alternatively, you can deploy with a configuration [file using a config map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/#populate-a-volume-with-data-stored-in-a-configmap) which Prebid Server will load from the path `/etc/config`.

-### Build Your Own Docker Image

-build your own container `docker build -t prebid-server .`, or compile and deploy the binaries directly.

-### Direct File Deployment

-If you chooose the later, you will need to copy the entire `static` folder as that's read on startup.
+For deploying from a fork, you can either create a custom Docker container using the command `docker build -t prebid-server .` or compile a standalone binary using `go build .`.
+Ensure that you include the `/static` directory, as Prebid Server reads from it during startup.

 ## Developing Locally